 To address the structural flaw of market capitalization-weighting, we developed fundamentally weighted indexes that weight companies by a measure of fundamental value instead of market capitalization using a rulesbased methodology.
 After researching fundamental indicators of value, we believe the most effective metrics are cash dividends or earnings.
 Our research indicated that weighting by cash dividends or earnings provided investors with better risk adjusted returns than market capitalization weighted indexes.
 The rules-based methodology that we created weights companies in our index based on either dividends or earnings in order to magnify the effect that dividends or earnings play on the total return of the index.
-For example, in our typical U.S. based indexes under our rules-based methodology, we weight each company based on their projected cash dividends to be paid over the coming year over the sum of the projected cash dividends to be paid by all companies in the index.
+For example, in our typical U.S. based indexes under our rules-based methodology, we weight each company based on their projected cash dividends to be paid over the coming year over the sum of the projected cash dividends to be paid by all companies in the index or we weight each company based on their previous annual earnings over the sum of the earnings by all companies in the index.
 Our funds are rebalanced annually and designed to reset back to an indicator of fundamental value-either cash dividends paid or earnings generated.
 All of our index equity ETFs are based on this approach.
 We believe this fundamentally weighted approach offers better returns than comparable ETFs or mutual funds tracking market capitalization weighted indexes over the long-term.